 USDA hardiness zone 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).

 How to Grow and Care

 Adult plants of this genus behave like Lithops.
-Summer expansion leading to flowering in fall, followed by a slow transfer of resources in winter; the main difference is that the presence of two active leaf-pairs is not unusual in some Dinteranthus.
+Summer expansion leads to flowering in fall, followed by a slow transfer of resources in winter; the main difference is that the presence of two active leaf pairs is not unusual in some Dinteranthus.

 - Back to genus Dinteranthus

 - Succupedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus

 Click on a photo to see a larger version.